The Hunger Games

 Families can talk about...

 Use the movie's depiction of Panem -- particularly the relationship between the Capitol and the 12 districts -- to discuss how much kids understand about totalitarian governments and dictatorships.
 What does President Snow mean when he says he doesn't root for "underdogs"?
 Or that too much hope is a dangerous thing?
+Why are there more bleak portrayals of the distant future than optimistic ones?
+What are some other books and movies that feature a postapocalyptic or post-war future?

 How does Katniss compare to other female protagonists in young adult books and movies?
 What are her views on love, marriage, and kids, and how are they tied to the unimaginably dire circumstances she endures?